mathob/ClinSV/README.md

 This IGV genome browser session file contains paths to supporting data files necessary for manual inspection of variants.
 There are tracks from static annotation files and those from your sample(s) of interest.

-If ClinSV was executed on a remote computer, like an HPC, then the file paths might not work on your Desktop.
+If ClinSV was executed on a remote computer, like an HPC, or **within a docker container** then the file paths might not work on your Desktop.
 The default option of `-p /app/project_folder/` creates resource paths like this:

   <Resource path="/app/project_folder/test_run/igv/alignments/Sample/bw/Sample.q0.bw"/>